AliceWonderMiscreations/libbitcoin-RPM/README.md

 ### libbitcoin4-blockchain.spec

-This id the libbitcoin blockchain library.
+This is the libbitcoin blockchain library.
 Last build attempt, both the build itself and `make check` were successful.

 The git project to use: [libbitcoin/libbitcoin-blockchain](https://github.com/libbitcoin/libbitcoin-blockchain)

 ### libbitcoin4-network.spec

-This id the libbitcoin network library.
+This is the libbitcoin network library.
 Last build attempt, both the build itself and `make check` were successful.

 The git project to use: [libbitcoin/libbitcoin-network](https://github.com/libbitcoin/libbitcoin-network)

+### libbitcoin4-node.spec

+This is the libbitcoin node library and binary.
+Last buils attempt, both the build itself and `make check` were successful.

+The git project to use: [libbitcoin/libbitcoin-node](https://github.com/libbitcoin/libbitcoin-node)

+### libbitcoin4-server.spec

+This is the libbitcoin server library and binary.
+Last buils attempt, both the build itself and `make check` were successful.

+The git project to use: [libbitcoin/libbitcoin-server](https://github.com/libbitcoin/libbitcoin-server)